esnet/esnet-smartnic-hw/README.md

   by copying one of the provided example directories, or by modeling portions of the example directory structure.

+LICENSE.md
+  Contains the licensing terms and copyright notice for this repository.

 Makefile
   SmartNIC platform Makefile.
 Used to build the FPGA bitfile for the target application, as well as generate all artifacts necessary for firmware integration on the hardware platform.